 You may be wondering what to put in an advent calendar?

-You can fill your own advent calendar with anything that interests your family (including
+You can fill your own advent calendar with anything that interests your family.

-However, you can fill your advent calendar with any trinkets or treats that your family will enjoy.
+Fill your advent calendar with any trinkets or treats or toys for advent calendar that your family will enjoy.

 - Lego bricks or miniature figures